HackRU/OneAppFlutter/README.md

 - [Online documentation: (https://flutter.io/docs], which offers tutorials, samples, guidance on mobile development, and a full API reference.

+### Running tests
+1. also have command line dart installed
+2. setup test users and use the test endpoint in hackru-service
+3. `export LCS_USER="<username>"` for LCS_USER, LCS_PASSWORD, LCS_USER2, LCS_PASSWORD2
+  - lcs user should have the director role
+4. `cd lib && dart test.dart`

 ### For Users

 Coming Soon...